burstina/FastText-for-Godot-Engine/README.md

 Allowing input means that an *Input Box* will appear runtime to allow text to be entered and saved in FastText node.
 Since it was developed with mobile devices in mind, standard Input Box will appear at the top of the screen (coord: 0,0) with full screen length.
 If you don't want this to happen, you can set custom position and size.
-As default, newly runtime-created Input Box will be put in Scene Tree as sibiling, but sometimes it is just not good: you can set a different location by using  **Input Box Parent**
+As default, newly runtime-created Input Box will be put in Scene Tree as sibiling, but sometimes it is just not good: you can set a different location by using  **Input Box Parent**.
-If you don't like standard input box, you can have one of your own nodes by using **Input Node**
+If you don't like standard input box, you can have one of your own nodes by using **Input Node**.

 ## Class custom properties